Home DTM Home DTM Expo: How to Prepare

 2. Title of play

 When registering for this event, participants will be asked to choose which display type they’d prefer, and whether the display needs power.
-Entries needing even more space should contact the Regional DTM Chair to ensure space is available.
+Entries needing even more space should contact the Regional DTM Co-Chairs to ensure space is available.

-Do’s and Don’ts for all Displays
+Suggestions for Success for all Displays

 • Bring your own steel T-pins